Women’s Fund

 Application process

 Before applying for a grant from the Women’s Fund, please review our strategy areas and most recent report to ensure your work is aligned with our mission.
-Our application resources below, particularly the strategy statements, guiding definitions, and scoring rubric, will help guide you in submitting a successful application.
+Our application resources below will help guide you in submitting a successful application.

 Application resources:

-Women’s Fund informational webinar: Register here to attend this year’s webinar on June 5 from 12 – 1 p.m. for an overview of the Women’s Fund, including its strategic focus areas, eligibility criteria, application process, and tips for submitting a strong application.
+- Women’s Fund Informational Webinar Recording: Get an overview of the Women’s Fund, including its strategic focus areas, eligibility criteria, application process details, and tips for submitting a strong application.
+Click here to view the slide deck.

 Next steps:

-If you believe your organization is a good fit for our grant opportunity, please apply through our grant portal (opening June 2, 2025).
+If you believe your organization is a good fit for our grant opportunity, please apply through our Grant Portal.

 -